Memorable Manitobans: Harry Don Mewhirter (1874-1957)

 “Choose Mewhirter,” Manitoba Free Press, 3 January 1914.

-We thank Denise Hahn for providing information used here.
+We thank Denise Hahn and Oliver Bernuetz (Legislative Library of Manitoba) for providing information used here.

 This page was prepared by Gordon Goldsborough.

 Page revised: 5 April 2022